History of Honduras: Mayan arrival

-Archaeology has demonstrated that Honduras has a multi-ethnic prehistory.
-An important part of that prehistory was the Mayan presence around Copán in western Honduras near the Guatemalan border, a major Mayan city that began to flourish around 150 A.D. but reached its zenith in the Late Classic period (700–850 A.D.).
+An important part of the precolumbian honduran history was the Mayan presence around Copán a large portion of western Honduras near the Guatemalan border, a major Mayan city that began to flourish around 150 A.D. but reached its zenith in the Late Classic period (700–850 A.D.).
 It has left behind many carved inscriptions and stelae.
 The ancient kingdom, named Xukpi or Oxwitik, existed from the 5th century to the early 9th century, and had antecedents going back to at least the 2nd century, a period named "predynastic Copán".

+Rosalila temple replica at the Statute Museum of Copán.

-Mayan culture extended from what today are the departments of Copán, Ocotepeque and several villages around these territories, especially near the Ulua river.
+Mayan culture extended from what today are the departments of Copán, Ocotepeque, north Santa Barbara and several villages around these territories, especially near the Ulua river.
 Other Mayan archeological sites in Honduras are El Puente, a smaller city that initially was independent for a period, but maintained a close alliance with the political and administrative center of Copán, and Rio Amarillo, believed to have been a crossing between the valleys of El Florido in Honduras and El Motagua in Guatemala.

 The Rastrojón archeological site, shows the construction styles of the residences of the upper or noble class of the Mayan society.
+The arrival of the Maya and especially the founding of Copán marked a profound shift in the power centers within the territory that is now Honduras, as the city and its vassal settlements became the region's primary hubs of power and influence, an influence that extended further south.

+Mayan decline

 The Mayan civilization began a marked decline in population in the 9th century, but evidence shows people still living in and around the city until at least 1200.
+The precise reasons for the fall of the city of Copán remain unknown, though most experts agree it resulted from a combination of factors such as continuous warfare, the influx of refugees from other collapsed cities, new diseases, and agricultural issues that played a significant role in its decline and eventual abandonment; this left smaller Maya cities in western Honduras unprotected and vulnerable.

+The collapse of Maya civilization in Honduras created a power vacuum during the Epiclassic period; the Lenca people of central Honduras sought to fill this void by founding the city of Tenampúa around 750 AD.
+However, filling the gap left by the Maya proved difficult, and it was not until the arrival of the Postclassic period marked by the establishment of new chiefdoms that the region achieved greater relative stability.

 By the time the Spanish came to Honduras, the once great city-state of Copán had been overrun by the jungle, and the surviving Ch’orti' were isolated from their Choltian linguistic peers to the west.
-The non-Maya Lencas dominated western Honduras, and had several villages in the valleys.
-The Lenca were the biggest and most well organized society in terms of military organization by the time of the conquest in the early 16th century.

-One of the Pyramids of Los Naranjos, considered the oldest structures of Honduras.